 You can use cold-atom systems as quantum computers.
-Cooling lasers freeze the atoms and hold them still, mid-air, using Doppler cooling and dipole trapping techniques.
+Cooling lasers freeze atoms and hold them still, mid-air, using Doppler cooling and dipole trapping techniques.
 The cold atoms are manipulated, entangled, and read using more lasers and optical techniques to form highly attractive qubits in quantum computers.

 Pick the right laser for quantum computing

-When choosing a laser for atom trapping and cooling, there are several things to consider:
+When choosing a laser for atom trapping, cooling, and manipulation, there are several things to consider:

 Power consumption of cold atom/ion experiments scale with the number of qubits.
-Diode lasers have a breaking point at 2-4 W before compromising linewidth or system temperature, while our fiber lasers can supply ~40 W of narrow linewidth power without breaking a sweat.
+Diode lasers have a breaking point at 2-4 W before compromising linewidth or system temperature, while our fiber lasers routinely supply >15 W of narrow linewidth power without breaking a sweat.

-Specific and hard-to-reach wavelengths are key to the quantum computing market.
-We provide lasers covering most of the wavelengths in the visible spectrum as well as those for infrared transitions of, e.g., barium.
+Specific and hard-to-reach wavelengths are the key to the quantum computing market.
+Our lasers cover most of the wavelengths in the visible spectrum as well as those for infrared transitions of, e.g., barium.

 Fiber coupling is necessary if you want to rack mount your laser system.
-Fiber lasers have single-mode fiber output and are inherently more stable than other laser types.
-Moreover, NKT Photonics’ photonic crystal fiber platform is uniquely suited to transport high-power narrow-linewidth light at all power levels we provide.
+Fiber lasers have single-mode fiber output and are inherently more beam-stable than other laser types.
+Moreover, NKT Photonics’ photonic crystal fiber platform is uniquely suited to transport single-mode, high-power, narrow-linewidth light at all power levels we provide.

-Do you want to mount the laser system in a rack?
-No problem.
+So if you want to mount the laser system in a rack, it is not a problem.
 With our unique fiber delivery system, aeroGUIDE POWER, you can get light wherever you want.
-The fiber delivery solution handles high power, preserves the low-noise laser properties, and delivers single-mode light at all wavelengths.

 Our quantum engagements